 • Gravel tees (I hate gravel, so I usually tee on the grass to the side).

 • Mostly short holes, so pros and long drivers won't be challenged.

 • Alternate pins would add a lot to this course.

 Other Thoughts: This course now has 18 holes.
 One hole has been added to the maintained grassy area and eight holes have been added in the wild, unmaintained section of the park.
 There are several birdie/ace opportunities on both sections.
 The new "wild" holes have some thick brush and Russian Olive trees beside the often narrow fairways.
 I recommend a spotter on this "Crazy Eight" section.
 Poor shots will punish you with bogeys and double bogeys.
 It's quite tough to shoot par or under on these holes.
 The groomed park section has some good opportunities to make up strokes lost in the bushes.
+The visitor center has free scorecards with a map on the back.
 Definitely make plans to play here if you're in the area.

 Idaho deserves better

 1 Helpful / 0 Not